Sports Coach Logo Sports Coach Training Principles Fitness Components

 Supplements

-That being said, avoid taking any steroids that might result in enhancing performances artificially.
+That being said, avoid taking any steroids that might result in enhancing performance artificially.
 Random dope tests are a common practice in sports, and if any such steroids are detected in your blood sample, you may face disqualification and even be banned from participating in sports.

 Page Reference